nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 <summary>Changes made since 2020-1, excluding minor editorial work</summary>

-- **1. Introduction** and **2.
-Format Requirements**: Bumped references to EPUB 3 and EPUB Accessibility to new versions ([[[epub-33]]]) and [[[epub-a11y-11]]]).
+- [1.
+Introduction](#introduction) and [2.
+Format Requirements](#format-requirements): Bumped references to EPUB 3 and EPUB Accessibility to new versions ([[[epub-33]]]) and [[[epub-a11y-11]]]).
-- **1. Introduction**: Rewrote introduction, clarifying that these guidelines are based on other resources, and added the section **1.1 For Readers Looking for General E-Book Accessibility Advice** and a note about WCAG compliance.
+- [1.
+Introduction](#introduction): Rewrote introduction, clarifying that these guidelines are based on other resources, and added the section [1.1 For Readers Looking for General E-Book Accessibility Advice](#for-readers-looking-for-general-e-book-accessibility-advice) and a note about WCAG compliance.
 See [issue 43](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/43) and [issue 46](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/46).
-- **2.5.1 Metadata**: Removed `dc:format` from the required metadata.
+- [2.5.1 Metadata](#metadata): Removed `dc:format` from the required metadata.
 See [issue 82](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/82).
-- **2.5.1 Metadata**: Changed the XML format for original publisher information.
+- [2.5.1 Metadata](#metadata): Changed the XML format for original publisher information.
 See [issue 78](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/78).
-- **2.5.1.1 Accessibility Metadata**: Updated the section with new examples and guidance on specific properties, including `pageBreakSource`.
+- [2.5.1.1 Accessibility Metadata](#accessibility-metadata): Updated the section with new examples and guidance on specific properties, including `pageBreakSource`.
 See [issue 53](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/53).
-- **2.5.3 Spine**: Limited the application of `linear="no"` to the cover file.
+- [2.5.3 Spine](#spine): Limited the application of `linear="no"` to the cover file.
 See [issue 25](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/25).
-- **2.6.2 Title**: Added instruction on what goes into the title element of each content document.
+- [2.6.2 Title](#title): Added instruction on what goes into the title element of each content document.
 See [issue 6](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/6).
-- **2.7.1.1 The Table of Contents**: Added instruction to label the title page as "Title page" in the language of the publication.
+- [2.7.1.1 The Table of Contents](#the-table-of-contents): Added instruction to label the title page as "Title page" in the language of the publication.
 See [issue 64](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/64).
-- **2.7.1.1 The Table of Contents**: Added instruction for handling headings with subtitles.
+- [2.7.1.1 The Table of Contents](#the-table-of-contents): Added instruction for handling headings with subtitles.
 See [issue 58](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/58).
-- **2.7.1.1 The Table of Contents**: Added the `class="no-toc"` option for verse headings that shouldn't be included in the toc.
+- [2.7.1.1 The Table of Contents](#the-table-of-contents): Added the `class="no-toc"` option for verse headings that shouldn't be included in the toc.
 See [issue 79](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/79).
-- **2.7.1.1 The Table of Contents**: Added instruction on how to handle unlinked entries in the table of contents.
+- [2.7.1.1 The Table of Contents](#the-table-of-contents): Added instruction on how to handle unlinked entries in the table of contents.
 See [issue 9](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/9).
-- **2.7.1.3 Landmarks**: Changed the `landmarks nav` to an optional element;  clarified its typical contents.
+- [2.7.1.3 Landmarks](#landmarks): Changed the `landmarks nav` to an optional element;  clarified its typical contents.
 See [issue 59](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/59).
-- **2.8.2 `id` Attributes for Figures and Images**: Added instruction on `id` attributes for figures and images.
+- [2.8.2 `id` Attributes for Figures and Images](#id-attributes-for-figures-and-images): Added instruction on `id` attributes for figures and images.
 See [issue 21](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/21).
-- **2.12 Validation**: Changed Ace by Daisy evaluation from recommended to optional.
+- [2.12 Validation](#validation): Changed Ace by Daisy evaluation from recommended to optional.
 See [issue 73](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/73).
-- **3.1 Structural Division and Semantics**: Revised instructions on how to apply labels to section elements.
+- [3.1 Structural Divisions and Semantics](#structural-divisions-and-semantics): Revised instructions on how to apply labels to section elements.
 See [issue 2](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/2).
-- **3.1.2 Untitled Sections**: Added instructions for untitled sections.
+- [3.1.2 Untitled Sections](#untitled-sections): Added instructions for untitled sections.
 See [issue 62](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/62).
-- **3.3.1 Cover and Back Cover**: Specified that the front cover, when present, must be placed in a separate XHTML file that only contains the cover image.
+- [3.3.1 Cover and Back Cover](#cover-and-back-cover): Specified that the front cover, when present, must be placed in a separate XHTML file that only contains the cover image.
 See [issue 63](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/63).
-- **3.3.1 Cover and Back Cover**: Replacing `class="rearcover"` with `class="backcover"`.
+- [3.3.1 Cover and Back Cover](#cover-and-back-cover): Replacing `class="rearcover"` with `class="backcover"`.
 See [issue 30](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/30).
-- **3.3.2 Title Page**: Updated instruction for handling titles with subtitles, using the `hgroup` element.
+- [3.3.2 Title Page](#title-page): Updated instruction for handling titles with subtitles, using the `hgroup` element.
 See [issue 58](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/58).
-- **3.3.2 Title Page**: Specified class attributes for identifying authors, contributors, series titles, publishers, and logos on the title page.
+- [3.3.2 Title Page](#title-page): Specified class attributes for identifying authors, contributors, series titles, publishers, and logos on the title page.
 See [issue 26](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/26).
-- **3.4.1 Pagination**: Added instruction on page break positioning in lists and tables.
+- [3.4.1 Pagination](#pagination): Added instruction on page break positioning in lists and tables.
 See [issue 33](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/33).
-- **3.4.2 Headings**: Added instruction for handling headings with subtitles, using the `hgroup` element.
+- [3.4.2 Headings](#headings): Added instruction for handling headings with subtitles, using the `hgroup` element.
 See [issue 58](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/58).
-- **3.4.2 Headings**: Added instruction on markup of structurally insignificant headings.
+- [3.4.2 Headings](#headings): Added instruction on markup of structurally insignificant headings.
 See [issue 66](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/66), [issue 27](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/27).
-- **3.4.2.1 Continuation Headings**: Added instructions on handling parent sections continuing after the end of a sub-section.
+- [3.4.2.1 Continuation Headings](#continuation-headings): Added instructions on handling parent sections continuing after the end of a sub-section.
 See [issue 34](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/34).
-- **3.4.2.2 Chapter Authors**: Added instruction on markup for chapter authors.
+- [3.4.2.2 Chapter Authors](#chapter-authors): Added instruction on markup for chapter authors.
 See [issue 69](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/69).
-- **3.4.3.1 Alt Texts**: Added instruction to preserve alt texts from source material, such as publisher EPUBs, when present.
+- [3.4.3.1 Alt Texts](#alt-texts): Added instruction to preserve alt texts from source material, such as publisher EPUBs, when present.
 See [issue 54](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/54).
-- **3.4.3.1 Alt Texts**: Standardised generic alt text values using initial capitals and ending periods.
+- [3.4.3.1 Alt Texts](#alt-texts): Standardised generic alt text values using initial capitals and ending periods.
 See [issue 24](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/24).
-- **3.4.3.3 Text Extraction from Images**: Revised instructions on placeholder elements for extracted text and image descriptions.
+- [3.4.3.3 Text Extraction from Images](#text-extraction-from-images): Revised instructions on placeholder elements for extracted text and image descriptions.
 See [issue 4](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/4).
-- **3.4.4 Tables**: Revised the table section.
+- [3.4.4 Tables](#tables): Revised the table section.
 See [issue 5](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/5).
-- **3.4.4 Tables**: Added instruction on using an optional `div` wrapper for large tables.
+- [3.4.4 Tables](#tables): Added instruction on using an optional `div` wrapper for large tables.
 See [issue 49](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/49).
-- **3.4.4.1 `id` Attributes for Tables**: Added instruction on `id` attributes for tables.
+- [3.4.4.1 `id` Attributes for Tables](#id-attributes-for-tables): Added instruction on `id` attributes for tables.
 See [issue 21](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/21).
-- **3.4.6 Notes and Note References**: Updated and clarified instructions on notes and note references, including back-links in notes.
+- [3.4.6 Notes and Note References](#notes-and-note-references): Updated and clarified instructions on notes and note references, including back-links in notes.
 See [issue 3](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/3), [issue 18](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/18), [issue 29](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/29).
-- **3.4.7.1 Nested Text Boxes**: Added instructions for how to handle nested text boxes.
+- [3.4.7.1 Nested Text Boxes](#nested-text-boxes): Added instructions for how to handle nested text boxes.
 See [issue 12](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/12).
-- **3.4.8 Computer Code**: Clarified the interpretation of code blocks, specifically regarding line breaks.
+- [3.4.8 Computer Code](#computer-code): Clarified the interpretation of code blocks, specifically regarding line breaks.
 See [issue 51](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/51).
-- **3.4.9 Bold, Italics and Underline**: Added instruction on markup for underlined text.
+- [3.4.9 Bold, Italics and Underline](#bold-italics-and-underline): Added instruction on markup for underlined text.
 See [issue 85](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/85).
-- **3.4.10 Poetry and Verse**: Added the `class="no-toc"` option for verse headings that shouldn't be included in the toc.
+- [3.4.10 Poetry and Verse](#poetry-and-verse): Added the `class="no-toc"` option for verse headings that shouldn't be included in the toc.
 See [issue 81](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/81).
-- **3.4.10 Poetry and Verse**: Added instruction on how to handle non-standard disposition of text in poetry.
+- [3.4.10 Poetry and Verse](#poetry-and-verse): Added instruction on how to handle non-standard disposition of text in poetry.
 See [issue 7](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/7).
-- **3.4.10.1 Use of Line-by-Line Markup Outside of Verse**: Added guidance on line-by-line markup for non-verse content.
+- [3.4.10.1 Use of Line-by-Line Markup Outside of Verse](#use-of-line-by-line-markup-outside-of-verse): Added guidance on line-by-line markup for non-verse content.
 See [issue 28](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/28).
-- **3.4.12 Hyperlinks and URLs**: Added instruction on how to handle URLs in source material.
+- [3.4.12 Hyperlinks and URLs](#hyperlinks-and-urls): Added instruction on how to handle URLs in source material.
 See [issue 11](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/11).
-- **3.4.13 Numbered Paragraphs**: Added section on markup for numbered paragraphs.
+- [3.4.13 Numbered Paragraphs](#numbered-paragraphs): Added section on markup for numbered paragraphs.
 See [issue 52](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/52).
-- **3.4.15 Language Tagging**: Added section on tagging language changes within content documents [issue 56](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/56).
+- [3.4.15 Language Tagging](#language-tagging): Added section on tagging language changes within content documents [issue 56](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/56).
-- **3.4.16 Uppercase Text**: Added section on uppercase text, with markup requirements for lead-ins.
+- [3.4.16 Uppercase Text](#uppercase-text): Added section on uppercase text, with markup requirements for lead-ins.
 See [issue 15](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/15), [issue 61](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/61).
-- **3.4.17 Styling**: Added instructions on capturing specific styling of content.
+- [3.4.17 Styling](#styling): Added instructions on capturing specific styling of content.
 See [issue 44](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/44).
-- **3.5.2 Character Accuracy**: Added more detailed instructions on correct character representation, including emojis.
+- [3.5.2 Character Accuracy](#character-accuracy): Added more detailed instructions on correct character representation, including emojis.
 See [issue 19](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/19)
-- **3.5.3 Ligatures**: Added instructions for capturing ligatures as normalised text.
+- [3.5.3 Ligatures](#ligatures): Added instructions for capturing ligatures as normalised text.
 See [issue 48](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/48).
-- **5.1 Language Dependent Fixed Text Values**: Added new values and modified some of the existing ones.
+- [5.1 Language Dependent Fixed Text Values](#language-dependent-fixed-text-values): Added new values and modified some of the existing ones.
 See [issue 83](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/83).
-- **5.2 Additional Valid Markup**: Added section documenting additional valid markup in 2025-1 files, specifically sentence markup that might be added in postproduction.
+- [5.2 Additional Valid Markup](#additional-valid-markup): Added section documenting additional valid markup in 2025-1 files, specifically sentence markup that might be added in postproduction.
 See [issue 50](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/50).
-- Meta: Implemented ReSpec as guidelines document framework.
+- Implemented ReSpec as guidelines document framework.
 See [issue 47](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/47).
 </details>

 </section>